When a Mars Simulation Goes Wrong

 As stubborn clouds hung over the habitat, the crew tried to minimize their energy use.
 They dimmed most of the lights, kept kitchen appliances unplugged, and stayed off the treadmill.

 On the morning of February 19, Lisa Stojanovski, a science communicator from Australia, woke up to find the power in the habitat had gone out.
-“We must have used too much power, I guess,” she said.
+“We must have used too much power, I guess,” she told me.

 Stojanovski and another crew member initiated the procedures for leaving the habitat.
-They shimmied into their spacesuits, stepped outside, and headed for the backup propane generator, located nearby on the grounds.
+They shimmied into their space suits, stepped outside, and headed for the backup propane generator, located nearby on the grounds.
 Stojanovski and her partner would flip a switch to bring the generator to life, while the two other crew members would flip a switch on a circuit breaker from inside the habitat.
 This maneuver would shift the power source from the dead batteries over to the generator, Stojanovski said.

 When it was done, Stojanovski came back inside.
 “I was elated that we were on track to solve the problem, and I was pretty bouncy and excited,” she said.
 “It was a little jarring at first, when the two crew members who were inside didn’t quite share the excitement.
 That was my first gut feeling that something was not quite right.”